ash/raku-challenges/089/index.md

 ### 7. C#

 Here is the solution in C#.
-Welcome to the world of .NET where everything is clearly spelled out: `BigInteger.GreatestCommonDivisor(x, y)`.
+Welcome to the world of .NET, where many things are clearly spelt out: `BigInteger.GreatestCommonDivisor(x, y)`.
 In the rest, here we have the same two nested loops that build the pair of combinations.

     // Compile and run on a Mac:
     // $ csc -r:System.Numerics.dll ch-1.cs